ZiadMakkawi/ZiadMakkawi/README.md

 ziadmakkawi16@gmail.com

 ### $ exit
-If you're hiring or want to chat about Go, let's connect! 🚀
+If you're hiring or want to chat about Backend opportunities, let's connect! 🚀